cdisc-org/cdisc-rules-engine/README.md

                                   if both .env and -me <limit> are specified, the larger value will be used.
 If either sets the per_dataset_flag to true, it will be true
                                   If limit is set to 0, no maximum will be enforced.
                                   No maximum is the default behavior.
   -dv, --define-version TEXT      Define-XML version used for validation.
-DEFINE_VERSION environment variable can be used to pass value.
   -dxp, --define-xml-path         Path to define-xml file.
   -vx, --validate-xml             Enable XML validation (default 'y' to enable, otherwise disable).
   --whodrug TEXT                  Path to directory with WHODrug dictionary